apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 * 100,000s  of events per day per tag -- Hour
 * 1,000,000s of events per day per tag -- Minute

-The default is `Hour` and can be overridden by setting `akka.persistence.cassandra.events-by-tag.bucket-size`.
+The default is `Hour` and can be overridden by setting `pekko.persistence.cassandra.events-by-tag.bucket-size`.
 This setting can not be changed after data has been written.

 More billion per day per tag?
 You probably need a specialised schema rather than a general library like this.